-FHA is far more forgiving when it comes to unpaid collections, lower scores, housing ratios, bankruptcy, foreclosures, deed in lieu of foreclosures, short sales, tax liens, charge off accounts, and even lates.
-Borrowers must wait 3 years for short sale/foreclosure and 2 years for bankruptcy.
+- FHA is far more forgiving when it comes to unpaid collections, lower scores, housing ratios, bankruptcy, foreclosures, deed in lieu of foreclosures, short sales, tax liens, charge off accounts, and even lates.

-Depending on Fannie Mae’s Desktop Underwriter and Freddie Mac’s Desktop Loan Prospector Automated Underwriting System (AUS) results, some collections are not required to be paid off.
+- Depending on the Automated Underwriting System (AUS), some collections may not be required to pay off.

 FHA Loan – Bankruptcy and ForeclosureBankruptcy waiting period:

 - Chapter 7 bankruptcy waiting period is 2 years from the discharge date.

 - There is no waiting period after a chapter 13 bankruptcy discharge, but requires manual underwriting.

 - Can purchase and refinance during a chapter 13 as long as:

 - 12 satisfactory payments have been made to the trustee.

 - Borrower has court approval.

 - The clock starts when the recorded date reflects on public records and not when the house was surrendered to the lender or sheriff sale date.